This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Anatomy & Physiology

-Prior to anyone becoming an occupational therapist, each state in the nation requires that they first be licensed.
+Before anyone becomes an occupational therapist, each state in the nation must first be licensed.
 Licensing generally requires graduation from an accredited school, fieldwork hours, and passing the National Board for Certification in Occupational Therapy examination.

 - Motor skills